-The CPRs were issued under s 105B of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) with effect from 1 July 2014.
+The CPRs are issued under s 105B(1) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act), with the current version taking effect from 14 December 2020.
 The CPRs are the core of the procurement framework and set out the rules for procuring goods and services for non-corporate Commonwealth entities and prescribed corporate Commonwealth entities listed in s 30 of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule).
 These entities are referred to in the CPRs as 'relevant entities'.